 Beginner’s Sourdough Bread

-- Mature, 100% hydration levain (this is made from the starter, instructions below) (184 grams)
+- 184 grams mature, 100% hydration levain (this is made from the starter, instructions below)

-- Either the night before or the morning of baking, use the starter to make a levain (or leaven) build which adds flavor and allows the dough to rise.
-Combine 37 grams each of mature sourdough starter, whole wheat flour, and bread flour, and 74 grams room temperature water.
-Leave for 5-6 hours in warm space (around 75 degrees F).
-(Note: these flour measurements are separate from the flour measurements mentioned above in the “Dough” section).
+- Either the night before or the morning of baking, use the starter to make a levain (or leaven) build, which adds flavor and allows the dough to rise.
+Combine 37 grams each of mature sourdough starter, whole wheat flour, and bread flour, and 74 grams room-temperature water.
+Leave for five to six hours in a warm space (around 75 degrees F).
+(Note: These flour measurements are separate from the flour measurements mentioned above in the “Dough” section).

-- Using your hands, thoroughly combine all the flour amounts listed in the above “Dough” measurements and all but 50g of the water in a bowl.
-Cover and store somewhere warm for 1 hour.
+- Using your hands, thoroughly combine all the flour amounts listed in the above “Dough” measurements and all but 50 grams of the water in a bowl.
+Cover and store somewhere warm for one hour.

-- Add the levain, salt, and left-over water to the dough mix and combine thoroughly by hand.
-Transfer to sturdy bowl or tub for bulk fermentation which will take about 4 hours.
+- Add the levain, salt, and leftover water to the dough mix, and combine thoroughly by hand.
+Transfer to a sturdy bowl or tub for bulk fermentation, which will take about four hours.

 - During bulk fermentation, stretch and fold the dough three times at half-hour intervals.
-Here’s how Leo describes how the folds should go: “Each set consists of 4 folds, one at the North, South, East and West sides.
-Wet your hands with a little water to prevent sticking and then lift up one side (North) of the dough with two hands.
+Here’s how Leo describes how the folds should go: “Each set consists of four folds, one at the north, south, east, and west sides.
+Wet your hands with a little water to prevent sticking, and then lift up one side (north) of the dough with two hands.
 Stretch the dough up high enough just so that you can fold it completely over to the other side of the dough in the bowl.
-Rotate the bowl 180 degrees and do the other side (South).
-Finish the other two sides (East and West) to complete the set.
+Rotate the bowl 180 degrees and do the other side (south).
+Finish the other two sides (east and west) to complete the set.
 Let the dough rest 30 minutes, covered, between sets.”
-After the final stretch, let the dough rest for the remainder of the 4-hour fermentation period.
+After the final stretch, let the dough rest for the remainder of the four-hour fermentation period.

-- On a lightly floured work surface, dump out the dough and divide into two halves.
+- On a lightly-floured work surface, dump out the dough and divide into two halves.
 Using your hands (and a bench knife if you have one), turn each dough in a circle while pulling it toward you.
 This will mold the dough into a rounded circle.
-Repeat for second half of dough, and then let rest for 25 minutes.
+Repeat for the second half of the dough and then let rest for 25 minutes.

 - Place dough seam-side up in a towel-lined bowl dusted with white rice flour.
-Seal inside plastic bag and leave on counter for 20 minutes.
-Then place in fridge overnight or for 16 hours.
+Seal inside a plastic bag and leave it on the counter for 20 minutes.
+Then place in the fridge overnight or for 16 hours.

-- In the morning, preheat Dutch oven or combo cooker inside oven at 450°F for 1 hour.
+- In the morning, preheat your Dutch oven or combo cooker inside the oven at 450 degrees F for 1 hour.

 - Using a scoring knife (or another sharp utensil if you don’t have one), cut “scores” (lines) into the top of the dough.
 Leo does his in a box-like formation.

-- Pull out your Dutch oven or combo cooker from the oven and carefully transfer the dough into it along with parchment paper into it; the dough should be nestled in the paper, with the paper beneath and along the sides of the dough.
+- Pull out your Dutch oven or combo cooker from the oven and carefully transfer the dough into it, along with the parchment paper.
+The dough should be nestled in the paper, with the paper beneath and along the sides of the dough.
 Put the top back on the cooker/Dutch oven, place back in the oven, and bake for 20 minutes.
-At 20 minutes, remove top part/cover of Dutch oven/cooker and bake uncovered for another 30 minutes.
-When it’s done, your bread should read an internal temperature of 208°F.
+At 20 minutes, remove the top part/cover of the Dutch oven/cooker and bake uncovered for another 30 minutes.
+When it’s done, your bread should read an internal temperature of 208 degrees F.

-- Carefully remove loaf, place on cooling rack, and repeat process for second loaf.
+- Carefully remove the loaf, place it on a cooling rack, and repeat the process for the second loaf.
 Wait about an hour or so to cut the bread to allow it to fully set.